agustinmista/positron/README.md

 ## Contributing

-Feel free to [open an issue](https://github.com/agustinmista/positron/issues/new) if find a bug or if you'd like to see a new feature implemented.
+Feel free to [open an issue](https://github.com/agustinmista/positron/issues/new) if you find a bug or if you'd like to see a new feature implemented.

 PRs are welcomed too!